 Business Mathematics is highly related to the Statistics concepts which give solutions to business problems.
 In business, we deal with the exchange of money or products, which have a monetary value.
 Each business leads to some profit and some loss.
 To identify these factors, we have to study the primary topics of Maths such as formulas to find a profit, loss, their percentages, discount, etc. Even Though, the requirement of this subject does not contain pure Maths, it needs Mathematical thinking and some Maths formulas.
 Here, we will discuss what is Business Mathematics, terminologies, and important formulas with problems and solutions.

 Business Math always deals with profit or loss.
-The cost of a product is fixed by taking into consideration it’s profit, margin, cash discount, trade discount, etc. Business maths is used by commercial companies to record and manage business works.
+The cost of a product is fixed by taking into consideration it’s profit, margin, cash discount, trade discount, etc. Business mathematics is used by commercial companies to record and manage business works.
 Commercial businesses use maths in departments of accounting, inventory management, marketing, sales forecasting and financial analysis.
-The main categories in business math are:

 - Selling Price: The market price is taken to sell a product.

 - Cost Price: The original price of the product is the cost price.

 - Profit: If the selling price is more than the cost price, the difference in the prices is the profit.